-How do I annotate a class or method?
+How do I check if a class represent an interface type?

 public static void main(String[] args) {